hbctraining/Intro-to-ChIPseq-flipped/lessons/03_QC_FASTQC.md

 ## Assessing quality with FastQC

-Now we understand what information is stored in a FASTQ file, the next step is to generate quality metrics for our data.
+Now we understand what information is stored in a FASTQ file, the next step is to **generate quality metrics for our sequence data**.

 [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) provides a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines.
 It contains a modular set of analyses, allowing us to have a quick glimpse of whether the data is problematic before doing any further analysis.